esplito/coding-notes/testingjavascript/configure-jest-for-testing-js-applications.md

   ],
 ```

 Now the ESLint error, will be gone.
 We still get warnings if make a typo in the import though.
-If we want to be able to hit F12 and get directly to the `test-utils.js`-file we can add `test/*` to our jsconfig.json:
+If we want to be able to hit F12 and get directly to the `test-utils.js`-file we can add `test/*` to our `jsconfig.json` (or tsconfig.json if we use TS):
 ```json
 {
   "compilerOptions": {